 - Section 1.
 Coverage.
 This article shall govern all disposition of cases which CMIC may examine, investigate and resolve under these Rules. - Section 2.
 Authority to Decide Cases.
 CMIC shall decide in the first instance all cases within CMIC's jurisdiction under Section 1, Article II following the procedures set forth in Article II. - Section 3.
 Basis of CMIC Decisions.
 CMIC shall decide all cases within its jurisdiction based solely on the evidence presented or gathered in the course of its investigation, examination, audit or other proceedings.
 CMIC shall weigh evidence for or against a party in accordance with the rule on substantial evidence in administrative investigations.
 Substantial evidence means such relevant evidence as a reasonable mind might accept as adequate to support a conclusion. - Section 4.
-Confidentiality of Information., CMIC shall not disclose any information that it receives, gathers or otherwise acquires in the course of its investigation, examination, audit or other proceedings except (a) to parties to the case (b) to members or representatives of the Commission (c) when required by law or (d) pursuant to a lawful court order. - Section 5.
+Confidentiality of Information.
+CMIC shall not disclose any information that it receives, gathers or otherwise acquires in the course of its investigation, examination, audit or other proceedings except (a) to parties to the case (b) to members or representatives of the Commission (c) when required by law, rule, regulation, subpoena or other similar legal processes, (d) pursuant to a lawful court order, or (e) or upon written request of any regulatory body having due jurisdiction over the parties. - Section 5.
 CMIC Decisions.
 For minor violations, disciplinary sanctions imposed by CMIC shall be immediately executory.
-For major and grave violations CMIC shall impose the appropriate sanctions after due investigation.

-In all the above cases, an aggrieved party may appeal to CMIC Board a decision or action of CMIC within ten (10) business days from receipt of such decision or action, provided, however, that if the decision is a summary action under SRC Rule 39.E, the period of appeal shall be five (5) business days from receipt of the decision.
+For major and grave violations CMIC shall impose the appropriate sanctions after due investigation. - Section 6.
+Request for Reconsideration from CMIC Decisions.
+An aggrieved party may seek reconsideration of a decision or action of CMIC within ten (10) business days from receipt of such decision or action, provided, however, that if the decision is a summary action under SRC Rule 39.E, the period of appeal shall be five (5) business days from receipt of the decision.